simowardi/ShareBlast/Readme.md

 # ShareBlast

-ShareBlast is a webapp that allows users to send a blast of messages to multiple contacts.
+ ShareBlast is a web application that allows users to create and trake giveaways.
+ The app is built using Flask and sqlalchemy for the backend, and html/css/js for the frontend.

 ## Features

-- Send a blast of messages to multiple contacts
+ - create giveaway easy
+ - set a timer for the giveaway
-- Customize the message to be sent
+ - View the giveaway entry

 ## Installation

  1. Clone the repository
+ 2. Install Python 3.6 or higher
+ 3. Install Flask and mysql
-2. Open the project in Xcode
+ 4. Open the project in vscode
-3. Build and run the project
+ 5. Build and run the project

 ## Usage

  1. Open the app
-2. Tap the "Add Contacts" button to add contacts to the blast
+ 2. Tap the "Sign Up" button to vecame a user
-3. Customize the message you want to send to the contacts
+ 3. Customize and create the giveaway you want
+ 4. grab the giveaway link and share it to social media
-4. Tap the "Send Blast" button to send the messages
+ 5. set the day and time to end the giveawy
+ 6. View the status of the giveaway (view, entry )